 \section{Non-Deterministic Pointer Machines}

-We define in this section the notion of non-deterministic pointer machine (\NDPM), an abstract device really close to the multi-head finite automata \cite{rosenberg66}, well known to characterize logspace computation.
+We define in this section the notion of non-deterministic pointer machines (\NDPM), an abstract device really close to the multi-head finite automata \cite{rosenberg66}, well known to characterize logspace computation.
 The two have in common the fact that they may only move a fixed number of pointers, read the pointed values and according to their (non-deterministic) transition function change the position of the pointers and their state.

-However, we felt it necessary to introduce this model of computation because it has several peculiarities that will help to encode them into operators: \begin{itemize} \item It is \enquote{universally non-deterministic}: if one branch of computation reject, the whole computation rejects.
-It is convenient because operators applied to integers has to be nilpotent to accept: we want every basis to evaluate to $0$. \item Acceptance and rejection are in the codomain of the transition function, and not states, because we want the computation to stop or to loop immediately, and not to have to define the \enquote{last movement} of the pointers. \item The alphabet is fixed to $\{0, 1, \star\}$, because that the only values encoded in the binary representation of the integers. \item Its input is circular, because in the binary representation we can from $\star$ in one step access the last or the first bit of the integer. \item The \enquote{initial configuration} (in fact, the pseudo-configuration, defined below) is a parameter, that will be needed as an information to make the operator loop properly. \item The values are read and stored only when the pointer move, because before the computation starts, the operator cannot access the input. \item If the transition relation is not defined for the current situation, the \NDPM accepts, because that's the way the operator will behave.
+However, we felt it necessary to introduce this model of computation because it has several peculiarities that will help encode them as operators: \begin{itemize} \item It is \enquote{universally non-deterministic}: if one branch of computation rejects, the whole computation rejects.
+It is convenient because acceptance is represented as the nilpotency of an operator. \item Acceptance and rejection are in the codomain of the transition function, and not states, because we want the computation to stop or to loop immediately, and not to have to define the \enquote{last movement} of the pointers. \item The alphabet is fixed to $\{0, 1, \star\}$, because these are the only values encoded in the binary representation of the integers. \item Its input is circular, because in the binary representation we can access both the last and first bits of the integer from the symbol $\star$. \item The \enquote{initial configuration} (in fact, the pseudo-configuration, defined below) is a parameter that will be used to make the operator loop properly. \item The values are read and stored only when the pointer move, because before the computation starts, the operator cannot access the input. \item If the transition relation is not defined for the current situation, the \NDPM accepts, because that's the way the operator will behave.
 So acceptation is the \enquote{default} behavior, whereas rejection is meaningfull.
-We could equivalently have forced the relation transition to be total. \end{itemize} Moreover, we will prove in the following that \NDPM can be modified to always halt, and to move at most one pointer at a time.
+We could equivalently have forced the relation transition to be total. \end{itemize} Moreover, we will prove in the following that \NDPMs can be modified to always halt, and to move at most one pointer at a time.